Investigating Solid-Fluid Phase Coexistence in DC Plasma Bilayer Crystals: The Role of Particle Pairing and Mode Coupling: Results

 \subsection{Case study: dynamics of particle pairing at a confining ring bias voltage of 120~V}

-As we have seen in previous sections, At 120~V, significant changes in particle behavior were observed.
-For example, the hot spot arises at 120 V and the pairing effect between the particles also increases drastically after 120 V. This has important consequence on particle structural dynamics therefore 120 V has been considered as a critical voltage for understanding the transition from crystalline to fluid states.
+As we have seen in previous sections, at 120~V, significant changes in particle behavior were observed.
+For example, the hot spot arises at 120 V and the pairing effect between the particles also increases drastically after 120 V. This has important consequence for particle structural dynamics therefore, 120 V has been considered as a critical voltage for understanding the transition from crystalline to fluid states.

 In order to illustrate that, we focus on three particles: "1" and "2" in the top layer (Layer 1 in Fig.~\ref{fig_pairing_120V}(a)), and "3" just above Layer 1.
 Their motion over 6 seconds reveals the dynamics of pair formation, collapse, and particle dragging, contributing to system destabilization.
 Fig.~\ref{fig_pairing_120V}(b) shows the evolution of their $x$-coordinates.

 Initially, particle "3" formed a stable pair with "1" for $\sim$1.5~s, as shown by their nearly identical $x$-coordinates.
 At $t \simeq 1.5$~s, the pair broke, and "3" drifted leftward toward particle "2," forming a new pair shortly before $t = 2$~s.
 Around $t \simeq 3$~s, particle "3" continued leftward and while dragging along particle "2" which gradually moved leftwards too.
 The pair realigned by $t \simeq 4$~s.
-This dragging is the signature of the ion wake below particle "3" influences nearby particles (also evidence by Melzer \emph{et al.}\cite{Melzer2000a}), potentially destabilizing the entire system.
+This dragging is the signature of the ion wake below particle "3" influences nearby particles (also evidenced by Melzer \emph{et al.}\cite{Melzer2000a}), potentially destabilizing the entire system.

 Fig. \ref{fig_pairing_120V}(c) represents the horizontal velocity fluctuations which provide a direct measure of energy exchange during the pairing process.
 The average horizontal velocities were $\langle V_{x_1}\rangle$ = 0.747 mm/s, $\langle V_{x_2}\rangle$ = 1.234 mm/s, and $\langle V_{x_3}\rangle$ = 1.298 mm/s, indicating that particle 3 exhibits the strongest horizontal motion, consistent with its role in successive pair interactions.
 Distinct velocity spikes in particle 3 occur during its transition from pairing with particle 1 to forming a pair with particle 2, as well as during the intermediate phase where it drags particle 2 signifying a moment of energy transfer and structural rearrangement.
 A corresponding peak in the velocity of particle 2 confirms their coupled motion.
 Once particle 3 establishes a stable pairing with particle 2, the velocities of both particles stabilize, indicating the re-establishment of a transient equilibrium.
 These correlated variations in $V_{x}$ highlight the dynamic exchange of momentum during pair formation and collapse, central to the onset of local disorder in the bilayer.